WeAreWizards/blog/content/articles/flow-and-typescript-1.md

   declare var Link: ReactClass<void, LinkProps, void>;
 }
 ```

 Do remember that I just started using Flow so those declarations might be incorrect.

-Adding flow to the rest of the files is easy as well, with the occasional 3rd party library interface to write but here are a few select useful features.
+Adding flow to the rest of the files is easy as well, with the occasional 3rd party library interface to write.

+Flow has a number of useful features:

 ### Import checking

 Importing an unknown property will result in a error, as shown in the following error:

 ```
 src/app/components/DashboardRoute.js:9
   9: import { getAllLists2 } from "../reducers/lists";